 - If In-use Performance Tracking is not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
-Press the LD/M button to exit. - 4.
-When the retrieved process is completed, In-use Performance Tracking statistics for monitors supported by the vehicle under test are shown on the Scan Tool's display.
-Use the UP and DOWN buttons, as necessary, to view the entire list. - When you have finished viewing the statistics, press the LD/M button to exit
+Press the LD/M multiple button to exit. - When you have finished viewing the statistics, press the LD/M ^{the mathemath} button to exit.